cmoody2/Pearl_Cinemas/README.md

 # Pearl Cinemas
  Fictional movie theater website that demonstrates use of Bootstrap

+ This site includes a welcome from the theater as well as information for current playing times.

  ![webpage generator gui](./readme_photos/pearl_cinemas1.png)